Alexandria, Indiana

 Alexandria is a city in Monroe Township, Madison County, Indiana, United States.
 It is about 48 mi northeast of Indianapolis.
-According to the 2010 census, its population was 5,145, a decrease of 17.8% from 6,260 in 2000.
+According to the 2020 census, its population was 5,149, nearly unchanged from 2010.

 History

 Alexandria was platted in 1836, when it was certain that the Indiana Central Canal would be extended to that point.
 It was incorporated as a town in 1898.

+In 1898, Indiana's first Interurban railway line began operating between Alexandria and Anderson.